architsangal/architsangal/README.md

 <div style="text-align: justify">

 Archit enjoys listening to music, playing badminton, and travelling.
 He likes to call himself a Fullstack Flutter Developer and is always looking to learn something new.
 He has built many applications with flutter and using native android with java with backend in Firebase.
-Always looking to learn something new.
-If you are shy to start a conversation, he will probably initial with a positive comment.
+If you are shy to start a conversation, he will probably initiate with a positive comment.
 He is from India and is fluent in English and Hindi.
 </div>

 ## GitHub Stats